Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB472', 'Read PDF Text wih Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB472.aspx">KB472</a> Read PDF Text wih Rapise

 Sometimes you need to check that some text is available in the PDF document.
-Sometimes you need to extract some value from it.
-So you need access to plain text content of the document.
-Here we explain how to do it with Rapise.
+Sometimes you need toВ extract some value from it.
+So you need access to plain text content of the document.В  Here we explain how to do it with Rapise.

 ### <a onclick="return RegisterKbClick('KB470', 'How to run a PowerShell script in Rapise test')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB470.aspx">KB470</a> How to run a PowerShell script in Rapise test